Your Care Team

 Registered nurses (RN) - care team and care coordination

-If your provider has designed a customized plan of care for your chronic condition, you may be connected to a care coordinator.
+If your clinician has designed a customized plan of care for your chronic condition, you may be connected to a care coordinator.
 These professionals will provide education about your diagnosis and follow your progress closely to ensure you are maintaining your best possible health.

 Licensed practical nurses (LPN)

-These providers will prepare you for your appointment, coordinate your preventive screenings and give vaccinations.
+This group of staff will prepare you for your appointment, coordinate your preventive screenings and give vaccinations.

 Desk, Appointment, eHealth and Secretarial Staff